janusboandersen/slidesright/README.md

-# Slidesright PowerPoint add-in for efficiently making management consultant style presentations
+# Slidesright PowerPoint add-in for efficiently making management consultant style presentations :rocket:

 Use best-practice methods from management consulting to structure presentations and communicate your message clearly.

-### Give better structure to your presentations and hand-outs with dynamic tables of content / agenda slides
+### Organize presentations and hand-outs with dynamic tables of content / multiple agenda slides

 ![Agenda slides](./img/AgendaSlides.png)

 ### Structure your slides better with best-practice layouts, organize your content with structure elements